tonethar/IGME-330-Fall-2023/hw/hw3-bulma-notes.md

 - It must have at least one image that is related to the project (meaning, get rid of the "hotdog" image)
 - It must have your contact info on it (meaning, get rid of Ace Coder's info)
 - The colors chosen for backgrounds/fonts etc should be consistent with **index.html**
-- Get rid of the Hotdog icon (unless your project is about hot dogs) - here are some ideas: https://fontawesome.com/search?q=audio&o=r&m=free
+- Get rid of the Hotdog icon (unless your project is about hot dogs):
+  - here are some ideas: https://fontawesome.com/search?q=audio&o=r&m=free
 - To keep the hamburger menu functional, rename **index.js** to **hamburger.js** and import it with a `<script>` tag
 - See example screenshots below